ceduardorubio/websocket-node-server/README.md

 ### 2.3 OnConnectionClose
 Set this listener as a function to handle the incoming connection close requests from the clients.
 It receives the next parameters:
-- **sessionData:** the session data object send  of the client that has closed the connection.
+- **serverSideSessionData:** the session data object send  of the client that has closed the connection.

 ## 3. Connection Setup
 ```typescript